PTUA logo

 there is likely to be a reduction in traffic volumes of up to 17% in Latrobe Terrace.... immediately on completion of the Geelong Bypass.
 However the natural growth of traffic (approx 2% per year), as well as a redistribution of traffic from other north/south routes, is expected to result in traffic volumes.... returning to their pre-Bypass volumes in a relatively short period of time.

-Similarly, a 2004 report by traffic consultants Parsons Brinkerhoff for the City of Whitehorse confirmed that building the Mitcham-Frankston Freeway (MFF) will do nothing to relieve traffic congestion at the intersection of Springvale Road and Whitehorse Road.
+Second: at around the same time, a report by traffic consultants Parsons Brinkerhoff for the City of Whitehorse predicted that building the Mitcham-Frankston Freeway (MFF, now Eastlink) would do nothing to relieve traffic congestion at the intersection of Springvale Road and Whitehorse Road.

 [T]he analysis demonstrates that in future years the existing arrangement and [proposed] intersection treatments result in the Springvale / Whitehorse intersection operating either at or over capacity for traffic scenarios which assume the MFF to be operating (tolled or otherwise).
 This is an important conclusion as it indicates that the Springvale / Whitehorse intersection will operate overcapacity in future years, even in a traffic scenario which assumes MFF is to be built i.e. solely relying on the traffic redistribution effects of the MFF is unlikely to provide a long term solution to the problems of the Springvale / Whitehorse intersection.

-But the best known official debunking of this myth is the report of Britain's Standing Advisory Committee on Trunk Road Assessment (SACTRA) in 1994.
-This states:
+The best known and most authoritative official debunking of this myth is still the report of Britain’s Standing Advisory Committee on Trunk Road Assessment (SACTRA) in 1994 – now over two decades old.
+Quite simply, this states:

 Increases in traffic on improved roads are, in general, not offset by equivalent reductions in traffic on unimproved alternative routes.

 The first reason freeways fail to relieve congestion is that freeway traffic still has to go somewhere before and after it uses the freeway.
-Prior to the construction of CityLink, VicRoads published figures showing that many roads allegedly 'relieved' by CityLink would actually be carrying more traffic after City Link opened than before.
+Prior to the construction of Citylink, VicRoads published figures showing that many roads allegedly ‘relieved’ by Citylink would actually be carrying more traffic after Citylink opened than before.
 Some of this would be through toll avoidance: thus VicRoads predicted that traffic in Mount Alexander Road would more than double, a prediction that has since come to pass.
 But they also predicted an 80 per cent increase in traffic in Gatehouse Street, a 65 per cent increase in Peel Street, and even an increase on Punt Road at the freeway junction.
-These increases had nothing to do with people avoiding tolls, but rather the effect of drivers changing routes once CityLink was in place.

 The second reason is that new roads create new traffic.
 Thus, even the Vicroads figures above have actually proved to be too low.
-Indeed, VicRoads and other road lobby consultants have consistently underestimated the traffic consequences of new roads in their traffic studies, such as for the Mulgrave-South Eastern Freeway link in the 1980s and the Eastern Freeway extension in the 1990s.
-This is because their computer models assume that improved roads don't generate any additional traffic.
+Indeed, VicRoads and other road lobby consultants have consistently underestimated the traffic consequences of new roads in their traffic studies, such as for the Mulgrave-South Eastern Freeway link in the 1980s, the Eastern Freeway extension and CityLink in the 1990s, and (as the Auditor-General confirmed in 2011) the Hallam and Pakenham Bypasses in the 2000s.
+This is because their computer models assume that improved roads don’t generate any additional traffic.

-Even as recently as 2006, the Bracks Government touted a consultants' report claiming the EastLink tollway would bring $15 billion of economic benefits to Victoria.
-Yet the report's authors admit that the figure was obtained by assuming not one extra car trip would be made as a result of the road being built.
+As recently as 2006, the Victorian Government touted a consultants’ report claiming the Eastlink tollway would bring $15 billion of economic benefits to the state.
+Yet the report’s authors admit that the figure was obtained by assuming not one extra car trip would be made as a result of the road being built.

 The analysis assumes that the projected demand is from vehicles that would have otherwise used the existing arterial roads, such as Springvale Road and Stud Road.
 In other words, it assumes that all vehicles travelling on EastLink will incur time savings because they would have otherwise driven on arterial roads.
 If some of the vehicle journeys are actually 'induced' by EastLink, meaning that they would not have occurred if EastLink did not exist, then the time savings counted in our analysis is an overestimate because 'induced' vehicle journeys do not result in time savings.
 It is not possible to obtain an estimate of the number of vehicle journeys induced by EastLink; however, we believe the number would be small.